 Low- and middle-income countries are worst affected by limited access to antibiotics, leading to higher mortality rates and increased healthcare costs.
 For example, infections associated with ventilators and catheters in low-resource countries are up to 13 times higher than in the United States, while hospital infections among newborns in low-income countries are up to 20 times higher than in high-income countries.
 The antibiotics needed to treat these infections are often difficult or impossible to access.

 SECURE’s mission is to expand access to essential antibiotics to support countries in addressing the silent pandemic of drug-resistant bacterial infections.
 Through this initiative, participating countries will have access to essential new antibiotics designed to address drug-resistant infections, alongside essential older antibiotics not widely available or subject to frequent supply chain disruptions.
-Through increasing access to essential antibiotics, SECURE will help to tackle bacterial diseases and address the rising problem of drug resistance that kills 700,000 people every year.
+Through increasing access to essential antibiotics, SECURE will help to tackle bacterial diseases and address the rising problem of drug resistance that kills 1.2 million people every year.